frankelavsky/academic_homepage/_posts/2026-03-09-prototyping-bottleneck.md

 <hr>
 <br>

+## Bonus take: the psychology of *faster = better*

-Now, the real spicy take of mine (imagine the armchair psychologist within me saying this): I don't think the "bottleneck" that existed was any more than simply *human impatience*.
+Now, the real spicy take of mine (imagine the armchair psychologist within me saying this): I don't think the "bottleneck" that existed was any more than simply manufactured *human impatience*.
 We don't want fast because fast is actually better or cheaper.
-We want fast because fast *feels more secure*.
-It feels *stronger*.
-It feels *productive*.
-Fast is affective and subjective more than it is objectively good.
-And we want the *appearance of fast*, even if (by actual measurement), [things are just the same or even slower](https://arxiv.org/abs/2507.09089).
+We want fast because someone convinced us that fast *feels more secure*.
+We have been told that fast feels *stronger*; feels *productive*.
+Fast makes the line go up and lines going up is a good thing.

+But *fast* is affective and subjective more than it is objectively good.
+We have socially constructed why time matters and by extension we have socially constructed why faster things matter.
+And so the objective speed of something is actually secondary to our perception and understanding of speed.
+As anxiety-ridden animals, we have invented the want for things that *appear* fast, even if (by actual measurement), [things can be just the same speed or even slower](https://arxiv.org/abs/2507.09089).

-We don't like that our ideas and symbols are in-process, fragile, and flimsy... *and that we have to sit with that reality for a while before making something good and meaningful*.
+We are taught not to like that our ideas and symbols are in-process, fragile, and flimsy... *and that we have to sit with that reality for a while before making something good and meaningful*.
 We want our ideas and symbols to appear as-congealed as possible as quickly as possible.
+Binary gender suffers from this problem!
+"Man" and "woman" are so strong and congealed and total and without nuance.
+Yippe!
+We are safe from fluidity now, so long as we ascribe to a gender binary!

-And large-language models give us *performative fidelity*; a sort of fake faithfulness to ideas we haven't actually invested enough time into and haven't socialized.
-Large-language models then simply become yet another function of anti-fluidity, seeking to box up a thought as soon as we have it and transform that thought into a commodified, less-flexible unit, which we can claim is an "idea" that has been "prototyped" (without any symbol-making and socialization necessary!).
-"Prototyping is faster now" yet another example of the make-you-feel-less-insecure style of marketing that modern model companies take advantage of.
-Marketing [sold us the need for deodorant by stoking human insecurity](https://www.smithsonianmag.com/history/how-advertisers-convinced-americans-they-smelled-bad-12552404/), and now it's working on software engineering, too.
+And so large-language models give us *performative fidelity*; a sort of false, constructed faithfulness to ideas we haven't actually invested enough time into and haven't socialized.
+If anything, they construct loyalty to under-formed ideas more than they actually construct ideas, because constructing ideas is slow and messy!

+Large-language models then simply become yet another social function of anti-fluidity, seeking to box up a thought as soon as we have it and transform that thought into a commodified, less-flexible unit, which we can claim is an "idea" that has been "prototyped" (without any symbol-making and socialization necessary!).
+This brain-fart-to-built-UI pipeline is so fast that it might actually begin to convince people that their lightly-sautéed neuron-events are actually really well-thought-out, mature concepts like slapping sheepskin on a lamb.

+"Prototyping is faster now" is yet another example of the make-you-feel-less-insecure style of marketing that every modern company dreams of taking advantage of.
+Marketing [sold us the need for deodorant by stoking human insecurity](https://www.smithsonianmag.com/history/how-advertisers-convinced-americans-they-smelled-bad-12552404/), and now it's working on the impatience and insecurities of software engineers, too.